bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 BootstrapVue relies on `Popper.js` (for Tooltip, Popover, and Dropdown positioning), `PortalVue` (for toasts, etc), and `vue-functional-data-merge` (for functional components).
 These three dependencies are included in the `commonjs2` and `UMD` bundles, but not the `ESM` builds.

+All of the build variants listed above have been pre-transpiled targeting the browsers supported by BootstrapVue.
+However, if you are targeting only modern browsers, you may want to import `BootstrapVue` from `src/index.js`, and whitelisting `bootstrap-vue/src` for transpilation via your own project.
+This can potentially reduce bundle sizes.

 ## Migrating a project already using Bootstrap